Icy Health

 3.1.1.
 Beneficial Exercises

-Yogic asana like Padahastasana is recommended to rejuvenate our dead cells and revitalize blood circulation of body cells.
-This will help in the detoxification of dead cells of the eye as well as end swelling.
-But, this asana is conditionable as patients with sciatica, spondylitis, heart disease with high BP issues, and hernia of the stomach are not advisable to do it.
+Yogic asana, like Padahastasana, is recommended to rejuvenate our dead cells and revitalize blood circulation of body cells.
+This will help detoxify dead cells of the eye and end swelling.
+However, this asana is conditionable as patients with sciatica, spondylitis, heart disease with high BP issues, and hernia of the stomach are not advisable to do it.

 3.2.
 Apply Eye Cream